Founders & International Coordinators

 Our life together as the Unbeatable Jaguarian Simmons Amondi

-We are very fond of the sea and its roar and the exuberant rocks that embrace its profile,. so Ruth who has over the last 13 years been living in Catalonia with her mother in a spacious place where she could discover additional offbeat talents of hers including music and lyrics writing as well as e-painting, is moving to England by the end of 2020 to provide her Adorable fiance Peter with the experience of having a girlfriend dedicated to him.
-We're also vey much looking forward to starting experimenting with our sensual-cum-sexual life towards a more fulfilling marital experience.
+We are very fond of the sea and its roar and the exuberant rocks that embrace its profile.
+So ruth who until mid November 2020 for 13 years lived in Catalonia with her mother in a spacious place where she could discover additional offbeat talents of hers including music and lyrics writing as well as e-painting, moved to England by the end of 2020 to provide her Adorable fiancé Peter Martin with the experience of having a girlfriend dedicated to him.
+In our own way, we're enjoying a great deal the experimenting with our sensual-cum-sexual life towards a more fulfilling marital experience.

-Peter and Ruth's wedding date is on 24th March 2021 to coincide with our birthdays and make the most of the spring revolutionary impetus as a basis to firmly ground our extraordinary future together.
-Peter is very understanding and has arranged for a romantic Honey Moon in Japan so that Ruth can overcome some of the traumas following the hard-to-handle raw energies of the Mary-Macho experience that first manifested in Ruth's life in Japan in her mid-20s in a study trip to this enigmatic country of the rising sun, where Ruth finds great affinity between the life of an artistic geisha and her devoted dedication to her Peter as his meaningful titola spouse.
+Peter Martin and ruth's wedding date is on 24th March 2022 to coincide with our birthdays and make the most of the spring revolutionary impetus as a basis to firmly ground our extraordinary future together.
+Peter Martin is very understanding and has arranged for an extended romantic Honey Moon in Japan so that ruth can overcome some of the traumas following the hard-to-handle raw energies of the marimachoing experience that first manifested in ruth's life in Japan in her mid-20s in a study trip to this enigmatic country of the rising sun, where ruth finds great affinity between the life of an artistic geisha and her devoted dedication to her Peter Martin as his meaningful titola spouse.

-Peter's romantic generosity is actually boundless and offers Ruth as a wedding present a most beautiful house by the sea in Southwold, Suffolk, East Anglia.
-Peter and Ruth will, as exemplary husband and wife for the Aquarian Age where Peter as the husband receives full and exclusive artistic, sensual-cum-sexual dedication from Ruth for a more fulfilling aesthetic marital communion, will be based in this little village on the British East coast for the the rest of their living with the exclusive repeated interruptions of pilgrim traveling.
-Given the extant highly magnetising bond between Peter and Ruth, which was conspicuous when they first saw each other and has persisted over virtually two decades with varying degrees of manifestation, their aesthetics-deep-bathed sensual-cum-sexual martial intimacy promises to be out-of-the-ordinary verging on the mystically divine.
+Peter Martin's romantic generosity is actually boundless and offers ruth as a wedding present a most beautiful house by the sea in Southwold, Suffolk, East Anglia.
+Peter Martin and ruth will, as exemplary husband and wife for the Epoch-Making Aquarian Era where Peter Martin as the husband receives full and exclusive artistic, sensual-cum-sexual dedication from ruth for a more fulfilling aesthetic marital communion, will be based in this little village on the British East coast for the the rest of their living with the exclusive repeated interruptions of pilgrim traveling.
+Given the extant highly magnetising bond between Peter Martin and ruth, which was conspicuous when they first saw each other at the University of East Anglia and has persisted over virtually two decades with varying degrees of manifestation, their aesthetics-deep-bathed sensual-cum-sexual martial intimacy promises to be out-of-the-ordinary verging on the mystically divine.

 Own Personality Profile